cedricakrou/my-blog-frontend/README.md

 ## Screnshots

-In below you will see some screenshots of the application
+Below are some screenshots of the application.

 ![Home](documentation/screenshots/home.png "Home")